"Saving Private Ryan's" Leadership Lessons and How to Write Characters Others Want to Follow

 This is often a recipe for defeat, but it doesn’t have to be.

 Sometimes in these situations, a new leader will emerge to do what those in power have not.
 It doesn’t have to be an all-out insurrection or mutiny.
 It may just be a person stepping up, taking charge, or filling the void when other leaders falter or fade.

 Believe it or not, these kinds of leaders are rare, but they do exist in some of our most important stories.

 All it takes is one act of courage to move the story, like the mission, in the right direction.

 Characters, like soldiers, become leaders when they don’t hesitate to do what they know is right and aren’t afraid to put themselves in the crossfire of their enemies or even other insecure leaders.

 They take risks when others don’t.
 They see opportunity where others see defeat.
 And because they are willing to stand up for what they believe in, they quickly garner the respect of those just looking for someone to take charge, stand by their convictions, and lead the way.

-Captain Miller’s decisiveness and assertiveness are essential to securing Omaha Beach during the opening D-Day invasion and are effective throughout the mission to rescue Private Ryan (Matt Damon).
+Captain Miller’s decisiveness and assertiveness are essential to securing Omaha Beach during the D-Day invasion and are effective throughout the mission to rescue Private Ryan (Matt Damon).

-Captain Miller doesn’t necessarily break the rules or defy his orders, but he does take ownership of every situation, makes thoughtful, quick decisions, and stands by those decisions.
+Captain Miller doesn’t break the rules or defy his orders, but he does take ownership of every situation, makes thoughtful, quick decisions, and stands by those decisions.

 We will trust a leader who is bold and assertive but respect and admire one who trusts and empowers us to do the right thing.